All Products

 limit 2000;

-You can use metrics such as the queries per second (QPS), records per second (RPS), and latency to check the status of refresh tasks.
-The value refresh of the Command Type parameter indicates a refresh task for a dynamic table.
-For more information about metrics, see Hologres metrics.
+You can check metrics such as QPS, records per second (RPS), and latency to confirm the execution status of dynamic table refresh tasks.
+A `Command Type` of `refresh` indicates a dynamic table refresh task.
+For more information about monitoring metrics, see Hologres console monitoring metrics.

 Note